mirkolenz/texmf/README.md

 # LaTeX Classes and Packages

+Collection of custom classes and packages.

 ## Installation

 Either place the needed files in your project root or clone the complete repository to `~/texmf/tex/latex/`.

 ## Usage

+The documents have to be typeset using LuaLaTeX as it relies heavily on modern features.

 Exemplary TeX document: